timboudreau/audio_unit_rust_demo/README.md

  and borrowing rules.
 You simply need to embrace that - these are the situations *unsafe* Rust is for.
-In my case - and you can see a little of that in the atomic-related exported functions in `crates/mock_dsp_lib/lib.rs` - the solution was to use atomics and create a small library for setting and reading pointers of various types that is used by both the C++ code and the Rust code for consistency.
+In my case - and you can see a little of that in the atomic-related exported functions in `crates/mock_dsp_lib/lib.rs` - the solution was to use atomics and create a small library for setting and reading pointers of various types (you can create an atomic `f64` or `f32` using `to_bits()` before setting it on an `AtomicU64` or `AtomicU32` and converting back on read with zero runtime cost) that is used by both the C++ code and the Rust code for consistency.
 If you eventually implement *ramping* - gradually incrementing parameters toward a target as samples are processed - then you will have code that updates these parameters on both sides of the language divide.
  * Where practical, capture rather than reread those atomic pointers - for example, if you have a compressor with a release time, set a variable with the threshold or ratio from the pointer *at the sample that